Vice President of Colombia: Emergence of the modern vice presidency

-José Manuel Marroquín, 3rd vice president of Colombia, and who is credited with eliminating the figure of the vice president for a long time.
+Eliseo Payán, 1st vice president of Colombia.

 The first on this list was Eliseo Payan, who was vice president in 1886, but he was promptly removed due to his closeness to liberal federalist ideas, which clashed with the thought of regeneration.
 The position was assumed by Miguel Antonio Caro, who for many was the power behind the throne during the Núñez government: the first president retired to his El Cabrero hacienda, in Cartagena, while Caro governed.
 Even with the death of Núñez in 1894, Caro continued to lead the country for two more years.

 The government of Núñez -or of Caro to be more precise- was followed by the conservative Manuel Antonio Sanclemente, elected to the presidency in 1898.
 He arrived at the first magistracy at the age of 84 and had the bad luck that during his tenure the War of the Thousand Days.
 Given the weakness of the government, Vice President José Manuel Marroquín was encouraged by the conservatives themselves to launch a coup, which occurred on July 31, 1900.

 Marroquín was succeeded by Rafael Reyes.
 At that time, the position of the vice presidency was respected and had great political value, which even served as a counterweight to the president.
 That is why Reyes, in his authoritarian desire, ended the figure of the vice presidency in 1905, at the same time that he ordered the closure of Congress.
 Faced with a possible lack of the first president, it was the ministers who had to choose his replacement, despite the fact that the constitutional order returned with the resignation of Rafael Reyes in 1810, the vice presidency was not reestablished.
 The history of disputes and the Marroquín coup convinced Congress that the best option was for the Legislature to establish appointees in the absence of the president.